What Is Schedule A Tax Form? And How Does It Relate to Itemized Deductions?

 You can deduct interest:

-- On the mortgage you pay to the bank or mortgage company on your main home and a second home.
-Dollar limitations on mortgage loans apply.
+- On mortgage loans up to $1 million in total that you pay to the bank or mortgage company on your main home and a second home.

-- You pay to an individual, like the home’s seller, if they financed the sale.
+- On a mortgage up to $1 million you pay to an individual, like the home’s seller, if they financed the sale.
 As long as the loan is secured by your main home or a second home, you can deduct the interest.

 Deductible investment interest

-When you borrow money to invest, you can deduct the interest you pay on the loan.
-However, the investment interest you can deduct can’t be more than the amount of investment income you report.
+When you borrow money to invest, you can deduct the interest you pay on the loan as an itemized deduction on Schedule A. However, the investment interest you can deduct can’t be more than the amount of investment income you report.

-You can deduct money and non-cash donations you make to qualified organizations.
+You can deduct money and non-cash donations you make to qualified organizations, up to 50% of your AGI.
 Money donations include: